yoanisgil/flocker-cluster/README.md

     $ docker ps --format="{{.Ports}} {{.Names}}"
     52.90.38.105:8080->8080/tcp, 50000/tcp swarm-node-01/flockercluster_jenkins_1

-This clearly states than Jenkins is available at `http://52.90.38.105:8080` (*NOTE*: You will most certainly get a different IP address when running `docker ps --format="{{.Ports}} {{.Names}}"`).
-You need to make sure that port 8080 is open and available to the world, in which case the Inbound Ports configuration for the `docker-machine` security group should look like this:
+This clearly states than Jenkins is available at `http://52.90.38.105:8080` (*NOTE*: You will most certainly get a different IP address when running `docker ps --format="{{.Ports}} {{.Names}}"`) so make sure you grab the right one.
+Also, make sure that port 8080 is open and available to the world, in which case the Inbound Ports configuration for the `docker-machine` security group should look like this:

 ![Jenkins Inbound port config](https://raw.githubusercontent.com/yoanisgil/flocker-cluster/master/jenkins-security-group-config.png)